 Zubsolv contains the same ingredients as suboxone, but comes in a pill, rather than strip, form.
 Zubsolv tablets also come in different doses than suboxone.

-Suboxone treatment centers like NYC suboxone clinics are facilities that provide methadone or suboxone treatment in our outpatient rehab in New York.
+Suboxone treatment centers like suboxone clinics are facilities that provide methadone or suboxone treatment in our outpatient rehab.
 Withdrawal from your addiction is handled over time so that it’s less painful.
 You come in to the center to check in and receive counseling, as part of your suboxone treatment plan.

 The goal of all suboxone treatment centers is not only to get you off all opioid drugs, but also to keep you off them so that you can become a functional member of society again.
 When you can hold a job, take care of your personal relationships and not crave the highs, you’ll have found your path to recovery.